History of Lupita Nyong'o in Timeline

 In 2013, Lupita Nyong'o's father was elected to represent Kisumu County in the Kenyan Senate.

-February 2014: Essence Black Women in Hollywood Speech
+February 2014: Essence Black Women in Hollywood Luncheon Speech

-On 27 February 2014, at the Essence Black Women in Hollywood luncheon in Beverly Hills, Lupita Nyong'o delivered a speech on the beauty of Black women and opened up about her teenage insecurities.
+On February 27, 2014, at the Essence Black Women in Hollywood luncheon in Beverly Hills, Lupita Nyong'o delivered a speech on the beauty of Black women and opened up about her insecurities as a teenager.

-In July 2014, Lupita Nyong'o appeared on the cover of Vogue, becoming the second African woman and ninth black woman to do so.
-That same month she also appeared on the cover of July's issue of Elle (France).
+In July 2014, Lupita Nyong'o appeared on the cover of Vogue, making her the second African woman to do so, and on the cover of Elle (France).

-October 2014: Opposition to Development in Shockoe Bottom
+October 2014: Advocacy against development in Shockoe Bottom

-In October 2014, Lupita Nyong'o sent a letter to Richmond Mayor Dwight C. Jones, asking him to withdraw support for the development proposal in the Shockoe Bottom area of Richmond, Virginia.
+In October 2014, Lupita Nyong'o sent a letter to Richmond Mayor Dwight C. Jones, asking him to withdraw support for a development proposal in the Shockoe Bottom area, a historic neighborhood and former site of major slave-trading.

 2014: Supporting Role in Non-Stop

-In 2014, Lupita Nyong'o was chosen as one of the faces for Miu Miu's spring campaign and was named "The Most Beautiful Woman" by People magazine.
+In 2014, Lupita Nyong'o was chosen as one of the faces for Miu Miu's spring campaign and named "The Most Beautiful Woman" by People.
+Also in 2014, she became the new face of Lancôme, the first black woman to represent the brand.

 In 2014, Lupita Nyong'o was mentioned in Christian rapper Lecrae's song "Nuthin'" from his album Anomaly.